dotnet/AspNetCore.Docs/aspnetcore/blazor/call-web-api.md

 ## Packages

-Reference the *experimental* [Microsoft.AspNetCore.Blazor.HttpClient](https://www.nuget.org/packages/Microsoft.AspNetCore.Blazor.HttpClient/) NuGet package in the project file. `Microsoft.AspNetCore.Blazor.HttpClient` is based on `HttpClient` and [System.Text.Json](https://www.nuget.org/packages/System.Text.Json/).
+Reference the [System.Net.Http.Json](https://www.nuget.org/packages/System.Net.Http.Json/) NuGet package in the project file.

 To use a stable API, use the [Microsoft.AspNet.WebApi.Client](https://www.nuget.org/packages/Microsoft.AspNet.WebApi.Client/) package, which uses [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/)/[Json.NET](https://www.newtonsoft.com/json/help/html/Introduction.htm).
-Using the stable API in `Microsoft.AspNet.WebApi.Client` doesn't provide the JSON helpers described in this topic, which are unique to the experimental `Microsoft.AspNetCore.Blazor.HttpClient` package.
+Using the stable API in `Microsoft.AspNet.WebApi.Client` doesn't provide the JSON helpers described in this topic, which are unique to the `System.Net.Http.Json` package.

 ## HttpClient and JSON helpers